 The sample application has services running on two clusters.
 For most of the services running in one cluster, select the default namespace in the left drop-down menu and the prod-cluster1 cluster in the right drop-down menu.
 Then click Add Service Mapping and select the default namespace and the prod-cluster2 cluster for the catalog service on the other cluster.

-- Review the configuration of the global namespace and click Finish.
+- On the Configuration Summary page, review the configuration of the global namespace and click Finish.

 - To enable the cross-cluster communication between the services, edit the Kubernetes deployment manifest for the appropriate service on one cluster to specify the domain name of the global namespace, prefixing the domain name with the name of the service on the other cluster.